 “Traveling can bring joy back to nursing when you’re close to burning out,” Matt said.
 “I work to live, not live to work.”

 Being a new traveler is a learning curve—that’s why Fusion Med Staffing is here to help you navigate your path throughout your whole career.
-As a Fusion traveler, you’ll have the same recruiter for every job assignment and destination, an internal support team ready to answer questions and address concerns, as well as access to free 24/7 phone counseling with mental health professionals.
+As a Fusion traveler, you’ll have the same recruiter for every job assignment and destination, an internal clinical support team ready to answer questions and address concerns, as well as access to free 24/7 phone counseling with mental health professionals.

 So, off you go, badass new travel nurse.
 Your adventure starts now.